boltops-tools/lono/docs/_docs/tutorials/ec2/edit-lono.md

 <img src="/img/tutorials/ec2/both-stacks.png" alt="Stack Created" class="doc-photo lono-flowchart">

-Notice how for the second command needed to specify the `--param output/params/ec2.json` option.
+Notice how for the second command needed to specify the `--param eip` option.
 We're using the same params for both stacks.
-The first command did not require us to specify the param file because of lono conventionally defaults the param name to the template name.
-The conventions covered in detailed in [Conventions]({% link _docs/conventions.md %}).
+The first command did not require us to specify the param file because lono conventionally defaults the param name to the template name.
+The conventions are covered in detailed in [Conventions]({% link _docs/conventions.md %}).

 #### Clean Up